Information for clients

 Gender Incongruence and Gender Dysphoria are internationally recognised medical conditions, for which patients are entitled to seek treatment, however not all medical practitioners have experience with servicing the trans and gender diverse community and may not be aware of what is needed.
 If you are worried that your GP will not refer you, please remember you can ask for a second opinion from another GP or contact us and we can guide you to GP’s in your area.

 At Gender Clinic we know that being able to choose a service provider is important for some clients.
 Therefore minimising the barriers to accessing trans affirmative care is an important goal of Gender Clinic.
-If you want to consider these alternative pathways, you can find a list of private providers in the service providers section of the Australian Professional Association for Trans Health main page (linked below) or alternatively you can check our our list of private providers below.
+If you want to consider these alternative pathways, you can find a list of private providers in the service providers section of the Australian Professional Association for Trans Health main page (linked below).
 Please note that you can remain on the Gender Clinic waiting list whilst seeing private providers.

 For clients who only wish to commence hormone therapy we encourage referral to one of the clinics that provide care under the informed consent protocol, unless you have complex needs or seek more comprehensive mental health assessment and support, particularly if you have concerns beyond the scope of a GP’s usual practice.
 For more information about our intake criteria and a list of relevant clinics, see our Information for health professionals page.